phanphantz/Unity-Quick-Dropdown/README.md

 - For **ScriptableObjects**:
   - Quickly create new instances of `ScriptableObject` and add them into the specified location from a `+` button.
 When creating a new asset this way, the enclosing Folder / ScriptableGroup are also **created automatically** if they didn't exist.

+## **Installation**
+There are 2 ways:
+  - A) Download source code and put them into the Unity's Assets folder
+  - B) Install from the **Package Manager** using this git URL: https://github.com/phanphantz/Unity-Quick-Dropdown.git

 # Quick Example

 ```csharp